Photo of Michael Kranzlein

 About Me

-I'm a computer science Ph.D. candidate at Georgetown, advised by Nathan Schneider.
-I'm looking for industry opportunities starting summer 2024, including roles like research scientist, machine learning engineer, data scientist, software engineer, or similar.
+In 2024, I completed my PhD in computer science at Georgetown, advised by Nathan Schneider.
 If you'd like to get in touch, feel free to send me a message at mmk119 at georgetown(dot)edu.

-My Ph.D. has been focused on developing deep expertise in NLP and machine learning with a computational linguistics bent.
+My PhD focused on developing deep expertise in NLP and machine learning with a computational linguistics bent.
 It's been fantastic to have worked on a variety of projects at Georgetown, ranging from lexical semantics to L2 English to calibration.
-And by some strange turn of events, I've even published in the Columbia Law Review.
+And by some strange turn of events, I've published in the Columbia Law Review.

-For the past couple of years, including as a Fritz Family Fellow, my work has focused on the language of legal interpretation.
+Towards the end of my PhD, including as a Fritz Family Fellow, I focused on the language of legal interpretation.
 My dissertation follows this thread, exploring the relationship of metalanguage to statutory interpretation in the writings of the U.S. Supreme Court.
 It also proposes methods for using transformer-based models trained on limited annotations to facilitate diachronic analyses of legal text.

 I hold undergraduate degrees in Computer Science and French from Belmont University and an M.S. in Computer Science from Kennesaw State University.